 Enlarged Prostate Pathophysiology

 A prostate enlargement results from an increase in the size of the prostate.
 It is called as Benign Prostate Enlargement (BPE) on clinical examination and benign prostate hyperplasia (BPH) after histopathological confirmation.
-It is either due to an increase in the size of the prostate or an increase smooth muscle tone of Prostate.
+It is either due to an increase in the size of the prostate or an increase smooth muscle tone of the Prostate.

 Possible Complications of Enlarged Prostate